codingmast1/sql-injection-testing/readme.md

    2. ```a' and 1=0 union select table_schema, table_type, table_catalog from information_schema.tables where table_name like 'user%';#```

    3. ```a' and 1=0 union select concat_WS(':', name), concat_WS(':', srno, city), name, city from user;#```

+   <h2>Prevention to Sql Injection </h2>

+   1.<b> Don't use dynamic SQL don't construct queries with user input:</b> Even data sanitization routines can be flawed, so use prepared statements, parameterized queries or stored procedures instead whenever possible.

+   2. <b>Update and patch:</b> Vulnerabilities in applications and databases that hackers can exploit using SQL injection are regularly discovered, so it's vital to apply patches and updates as soon as practical.

+   3. <b>Firewall, Consider a Web Application Firewall(WAF):</b> A WAF can be particularly useful to provide some security protection against a new vulnerability before a patch is available.
+A popular example is the free, open source module ModSecurity, which is available for Apache, Microsoft IIS, and nginx web servers.
+ModSecurity provides a sophisticated and ever-evolving set of rules to filter potentially dangerous web requests.
+Its SQL injection defenses can catch most attempts to sneak SQL through web channels.

+   4.<b>Keep your secrets secret:</b> Assume that your application is not secure and act accordingly by encrypting or hashing passwords and other confidential data, including connection strings.

+   5.<b>Buy better software:</b> Make code writers responsible for checking the code and for fixing security flaws in custom applications before the software is delivered.